scenerystack/community/docs/reference/api/scenery/PaintableStatefulDrawable.md

 # PaintableStatefulDrawable

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/display/drawables/PaintableStatefulDrawable.js](https://github.com/phetsims/scenery/blob/main/js/display/drawables/PaintableStatefulDrawable.js) for the most up-to-date information.

 ## Overview

 A trait for drawables for nodes that mix in Paintable that need to store state about what the current display is